WapWapG/PacOS/README.md

 I am trying make loader from scratch
 # Info
-My usb-flash leave this world so i cant test my code, and this code cant load to Qemu, i has now 2 bin files but cant test
+My usb-flash leave this world so i cant test my code, and this code cant load to Qemu, i has now 2 bin files but cant test.

+If anyone load this code, the signal of load core is add "H" after "Loading..."